 Office: 3211 Siebel Center

-I am an Associate Professor in the Department of Computer Science at the University of Illinois at Urbana-Champaign.
-I am currently on sabbatical at Veriflow, where I serve as Co-Founder and CTO.
+I am an Associate Professor in the Department of Computer Science at the University of Illinois at Urbana-Champaign, and also serve as co-founder and CTO of Veriflow.
 Before joining UIUC, I was a Ph.D. student at UC Berkeley, advised by Ion Stoica, and a visiting researcher at Intel Labs Berkeley.

 |June||I will be co-chairing SOSR 2016, with Martin Casado|